OasisLMF/OasisLMF/oasislmf/pytools/introducing_gulmc.md

 1,4,1,1
 [...]
 ```
-then `gulpy` and `gulmc` produce the same outputs.
+Then `gulpy` and `gulmc` produce the same outputs.
 However, if the hazard intensity has a probability distribution, e.g.:
 ```csv
 event_id,areaperil_id,intensity_bin_id,probability
 1,4,1,2.0000000298e-01